contensis/cli/packages/contensis-cli/README.md

 website t.durden@example-dev>
 ```

-## Manage content Blocks
+## Manage blocks

-You can manage blocks for any Contensis project using the following commands
+You can manage deployed blocks for any Contensis project using the following commands

 ### List blocks